csdevignes/metabo-assistant/README.md

 ## Areas for development

-### General

-* organize for rerun

 ### Fine-tuning

+* Generate more difficult examples, with several pathways involved.
 * Find a way to add more metrics to W&B: now only have train loss.
 * See if possible to add text to the training dataset, to add also the raw kegg dataset
-* (future) Work with embedding of the genes/compounds
+* Try with embedding of the genes/compounds

 ### Evaluation of the models

 * Test dataset
-  * with database examples: correct issue with random pick and redo
+  * with database examples: representation issue of carbon metabolism
   * with real examples: still to do
+* Manual scoring : implement interface

 ### Chat app